 Hydraulic boat lifts come in both vertical and cantilever styles.
 You can choose either style depending on your needs.

-The cheapest cantilever style hydraulic boat lift will run you at least $7,000.
-Whereas, a vertical unit of the same caliber would be about $1000 more expensive, coming in at $8,000 for the base model.
+The cheapest cantilever-style hydraulic boat lift will run you at least $7,000.
+A vertical unit of the same caliber would be about $1000 more expensive, coming in at $8,000 for the base model.

 Installation

-For convenience and ease of use, you might want to look into installing a railway mechanism adjacent to your boat lift to bring your boat up the shore and vice versa.
+For convenience and ease of use, you might install a railway mechanism adjacent to your boat lift to bring your boat up the shore and vice versa.
 This adds thousands of dollars to your total cost.

-Hiring a special team to get this done for you will run you a pretty penny as well.
-You have to pay a hefty amount for even getting the boat out of the water and onto the boat lift/railway.
+Hiring a special team to do this for you will also run you a pretty penny.
+You must pay a hefty amount to reach the boat out of the water and onto the boat lift/railway.

 Diving Deeper Into The Costs